 Upon arrival in the evening you will be met and transferred from the international airport to your hotel located by the airport.
-Accommodation: SOUTHERN SUN or similar (1 night).
+Accommodation: SOUTHERN SUN KATHERINE STREET or similar (2 nights).

 Breakfast at the hotel.
 Transfer from your hotel to the airport for a short flight to Hoedspruit in Kruger Park.
 Transfer from the airport to your luxury Kapama River Lodge.
 Situated in South Africa’s northernmost province of Limpopo, renowned for its prolific and diverse wildlife, Kapama Private Game Reserve is home to over 40 different mammal species including the Big Five, approximately 350 bird species and a myriad smaller species.
 Combining an upmarket safari experience with luxury accommodation, the Kapama River Lodge is set on a bend of the Kapama River within the largest reserve in the Kruger National Park.
 A game-rich area, you can expect to see the Big 5 and more on daily game drives and guided bush walks.
 Even from the decks of this luxury lodge, game can be spotted at the nearby watering hole and along the dry riverbed.
 You can cool off in the beautiful swimming pool, relax in the spacious lounges and look forward to decadent bush dining in a variety of venues from the riverbed itself to the Pan-African cuisine of the Rhino Boma and the fresh seasonal dishes of the Siyatla Lounge.
 Accommodation: KAPAMA RIVER LODGE or similar (3 nights).
 (B/L/D)

 Day 5 – October 16 / Friday – KRUGER NATIONAL PARK, SOUTH AFRICA